laurakond/artly-api/README.md

 - **Epic4:** User registration - this part ensured that the user can create an account and login on the front-end.
 - **Epic 5:** User navigation - this allowed the user to navigate the website seamlessly upon login/logout.
 - **Epic 6:** Artwork functionality - this feature allows the user to create an artwork listing for sale.
 It has the main MVP CRUD functionality.
-- **Epic 7**: Offer functionality - this feature provided an ability to leave the bid and accept/reject the bid.
+- **Epic 7**: Bid functionality - this feature provided an ability to leave the bid and accept/reject the bid.
 - **Epic 8:** Profile functionality (optional) - this feature allows the user to manage their profile.
 - **Epic 9:** Save functionality (optional) - this feature allows the user to save their favoured artwork listings.
 - **Epic 10:** Contact functionality (optional) - this feature allows the user to report any website errors to the site administration.